siegblink/webdev-resources/README.md

 Included here is useful resource for learning Data Science with R Programming language.

 If you want to contribute, please read CONTRIBUTING.md for guidelines.
+From there, you can always submit a pull request to suggest an improvement to the content.
+Open an issue if you have questions.

 The resource list is divided into 11 different main topics.